Proposals

 When a client accepts a proposal:

-- The pricing becomes a real invoice
+- The pricing becomes a real invoice based on their selections

 - The questionnaire responses are saved